TykTechnologies/tyk-charts/components/tyk-gateway/README.md

 2. Set `global.tls.gateway`  to true.
 3. Set `global.tls.useDefaultTykCertificate` to false.
 4. Set `gateway.tls.secretName` to the name of the newly created secret.

+#### OpenTelemetry
+To enable OpenTelemetry for Gateway set `gateway.opentelemetry.enabled` flag to true.
+It is disabled by default.

+You can also configure connection settings for it's exporter.
+By default `grpc` exporter is enabled on `localhost:4317` endpoint.

+ To enable TLS settings for the exporter, you can set `gateway.opentelemetry.tls.enabled` to true.